kawa-kokosowa/formhandler/README.md

 3. Open test.py in a file editor to see what's going on!

 Note: you may need to chmod +X the proper cgi scripts.
 I also may need to change file headers to #!/usr/bin/python.
 You need to create the uploads and resources directory for the demo.
 Just make demo directory.

-# Example Usage

-Just view the source of test.py!